 Susan Corby is Professor Emerita of Employment Relations at the University of Greenwich, specialising in disability discrimination and employment tribunals.
 She has held several public appointments: a lay member of the Employment Appeal Tribunal, a member of the Central Arbitration Committee, an independent expert under the Equal Value provisions and currently she is an arbitrator/mediator for the Advisory, Conciliation and Arbitration Service (Acas) and a governor of a local primary school.

 Fran is a qualified chartered accountant and has pursued a successful career in financial services.
-She has held corporate finance, strategy and chief operating officer roles in a major international bank and is currently the COO of an asset management company.
+She has held corporate finance, strategy and chief operating officer roles in a major international bank and after 4 years as COO of an asset management company has returned to the bank in a chief of staff role.
 She is interested in work-place equality, work-life balance issues and in the development of work with the local community and local businesses.

-Neil is a long-time local resident with long and wide ranging experience in education with a special interest in music education and associated digital developments.
-He had a 20 year teaching career in the secondary sector as a Head of Department and Pastoral lead, and has subsequently worked in the university sector at UCL as a tutor and mentor.
-He has also written a number of reports and research articles in the fields of education philosophy, policy and practice.
-Neil is Fellow of the Royal Society of Arts and continues his research in the areas of the digitisation of knowledge and data analysis and management.
+Neil is a local resident who has long and wide-ranging experience in education with a special interest in music education and associated digital developments.
+He had a 20-year teaching career in the secondary sector as a Head of Department and Pastoral Lead and has subsequently worked in the university sector at UCL.
+He now enjoys his role as Senior Lecturer in Music Education, Initial Teacher Education, at UEL.
+He has also written reports in the fields of education philosophy, policy and practice whilst continuing his research in the areas of the digitisation of knowledge and data analysis and management.
+Neil is Fellow of the Royal Society of Arts.

 June is a retired College Principal with extensive experience of governance in schools, academies, colleges and universities: most recently as a governor at the University of Bedfordshire where she was Chair the Student Experience Committee.
 She is keen to see that people from all community backgrounds, regardless of educational history, remain active in learning and / or employment.